Rocky Mountain Foot & Ankle Center

 When severe arthritis or other painful conditions in your ankles keep you from your daily activities, you may need a total ankle replacement to resolve your pain and restore your ankle's function.
-At Rocky Mountain Foot and Ankle Center in Wheat Ridge, Colorado, Matthew Paden, DPM, FACFAS, Dustin Kruse, DPM, MA, FACFAS, and Brett Sachs, DPM, FACFAS are the board-certified foot and ankle surgeons who perform ankle replacement procedures.
-Call or schedule an appointment online today to finally get relief from your painful ankles.
+At Rocky Mountain Foot and Ankle Center in Evergreen and Wheat Ridge, Colorado, Matthew Paden, DPM, FACFAS, Dustin Kruse, DPM, MA, FACFAS, and Brett Sachs, DPM, FACFAS are the board-certified foot and ankle surgeons who perform ankle replacement procedures.
+Call the nearest office, or schedule an appointment online today to finally get relief from your painful ankles.

 As the name implies, total ankle replacement is a surgical procedure where medical grade plastic or titanium prosthetic pieces replace your ankle joint's bones.
 Ankle replacement surgeries are advisable when less invasive treatments and pain management techniques haven’t been successful.